 - After the blue bar disappears, there will be another popup that will say “system activated”, indicating that the objective has started.
 After that, it will say begin a countdown, and this is where you need to keep count.

 - So, the 5 appears, then 4, and then 3, and while the 5, 4, and 3 are appearing, payers should automatically be counting these seconds in their minds too.

-Once you mentally reach 0, go ahead and press the button, and you will see your character interact with the machine, and if you successfully complete it, a popup will show up which will display the words “100% of mako delivery completed, Subject’s SP will be recovered”.
-And you will then see the message that the SP has been replenished.
+Once you mentally reach 0, go ahead and press the button, and you will see your character interact with the machine. and if you successfully complete it, a popup will show up that will display the words “100% of mako delivery completed, Subject’s SP will be recovered”.
+You will then see the message that the SP has been replenished.
 And after that occurs, the Crisis Core Reunion Precise Restoration trophy will appear on the top right of the screen.

 Leading Up Quests

-Now, before players are able to even get to the part where they are able to get their hands on the trophy, there will be a total of 4 chapters that players will need to playthrough in order to get to the middle of the fourth chapter where the trophy can be retrieved.
+Now, before players are able to even get to the part where they can get their hands on the trophy, there will be a total of 4 chapters that players will need to playthrough to get to the middle of the fourth chapter where the trophy can be retrieved.

 Whenever payers start off with the game, you will instantly be told to get through the objective, which will say “defeat the sentries,” which will basically introduce players to how the in-game combats will work, and you will have to defeat the enemies in order to progress further.